-In advanced stages of heart failure when medical management is no longer effective, a ventricular assist device may be an option.
+In advanced stages of heart failure when medical management is no longer effective, a ventricular assist device may be an option for you.

 The VAD does not replace your heart, but works with your heart to help it pump more blood with less work.
-It does this by continuously taking blood from the ventricle and moving it to the either the lungs or the aorta, depending on device type.
+It does this by continuously taking blood from the ventricle and moving it to either the lungs or the aorta, depending on the type of device.

 The VAD has both internal and external components.
 The actual pump sits below your heart’s ventricle with a tube attached that routes the blood.
 A cable, called a driveline, extends from the pump out through the skin and connects the pump to a controller and power sources worn outside the body.
 The driveline must be connected to the controller, and the controller must be connected to power at all times to keep the pump working properly.
 The pump is powered by batteries or electricity.

-VADs can be used as a bridge to transplant or as destination therapy:
+VADs can be used while you wait for a heart transplant or as destination (long-term) therapy:

 - Bridge to transplant is the use of a temporary ventricular assist device for advanced heart failure patients waiting for a donor heart to become available.
 Finding a donor heart may require anywhere from a couple of days to a few months.

-- Destination therapy is the use of a ventricular assist device as permanent treatment for patients in the advanced stages of heart failure who are not eligible for heart transplantation.
+- Long-term therapy is the use of a ventricular assist device as long-term treatment for patients in the advanced stages of heart failure who are not eligible for heart transplantation.

 Each type of VAD is named for the chamber of the heart it supports:

 Left Ventricular Assist Device (LVAD)